Menu

 • Wyoming

-**In addition to telehealth regulations, telepractice registration, a limited license, is available to out-of-state providers who wish to provide telepractice services to clients located in Louisiana.
+**In addition to telehealth regulations, telepractice registration which is a limited license, is available to out-of-state providers who wish to provide telepractice services to clients located in Louisiana.
 The “home” license of the out-of-state provider must be based on equivalent qualification (degree, practicum, examination, etc.) standards or standards which exceed those established in Louisiana.

 States with Policy Statements or Guidelines Only: